James Burton (property developer)

 the projects of John Nash at Regent's Park (most of which were designed by his son Decimus Burton) to the extent that the Commissioners of Woods and Forests described him, not John Nash, as 'the architect of Regent's Park'.
 Burton also developed the town of St Leonards-on-Sea which is now part of Hastings.

 Burton and his sons were members of London high society during the Georgian era and during the Regency era.
 He was an early member of the Athenaeum Club, London, whose Clubhouse his company built to a design by his son Decimus Burton, who became the club's "prime member".
 Burton was a friend of Princess Victoria (the future Queen Victoria), and of the Duchess of Kent.
 He was Master of the Worshipful Company of Tylers and Bricklayers, and Sheriff of Kent.

+In addition to the famous architect Decimus Burton, James Burton Senior's sons included the pioneering Egyptologist and libertine James Burton Junior, and the physician Henry Burton who discovered the Burton line.
 He was the grandfather of Constance Mary Fearon, who was the founder of the Francis Bacon Society.

-The Burtons' London mansion The Holme (which was designed by Decimus Burton) was described by architecture critic Ian Nairn as 'a definition of Western civilization in a single view'.
+The Burtons' London mansion The Holme (which was designed by his son Decimus Burton) was described by architecture critic Ian Nairn as 'a definition of Western civilization in a single view'.
 James Burton also built the Burtons' Tonbridge mansion, Mabledon.

-James Burton (1761 - 1837), the most successful property developer of Regency and of Georgian London.

 The Burtons' mansion, The Holme of Regent's Park, which was designed by Burton's son Decimus Burton, has been described as 'one of the most desirable private homes in London' by the architectural scholar Guy Williams.

 Family

 James Burton was born in Strand, London, as James Haliburton, on 29 July 1761.
-He was the son of William Haliburton (1731–1785), who was a Scottish property-developer whose family were from Roxburghshire, and who descended from John Haliburton (1573 – 1627) from whom Sir Walter Scott, 1st Baronet was descended on the maternal side.
-Burton's paternal great-grandparents were Rev. James Haliburton (1681 – 1756) and Margaret Eliott (who was the daughter of Sir William Eliott, 2nd Baronet and the aunt of George Augustus Eliott, 1st Baron Heathfield).
+He was the son of William Haliburton (1731–1785), who was a Scottish property-developer from Roxburghshire, who descended from John Haliburton (1573 – 1627) from whom Sir Walter Scott, 1st Baronet was descended on the maternal side.
+Burton's paternal great-grandparents were The Rev. James Haliburton (1681 – 1756) and Margaret Eliott who was an aunt of George Augustus Eliott, 1st Baron Heathfield.

-Burton was a cousin of the Canadian author and British Tory MP Thomas Chandler Haliburton, and of Lord Haliburton, who was the first Canadian to be raised to the Peerage of the United Kingdom.
+Burton was a cousin of the Canadian author and British MP Thomas Chandler Haliburton, and thereby of the Canada First founder Robert Grant Haliburton and the civil servant Arthur Lawrence Haliburton, 1st Baron Haliburton, who was the first Canadian to be raised to the Peerage of the United Kingdom.

-His mother was Mary Foster (who was previously Mary Johnson; 1735–1785), whom his father married in 1760, who was the daughter of Nicholas Foster of Kirkby Fleetham, Yorkshire.
+Burton's mother was Mary Foster (who was previously Mary Johnson; 1735–1785), whom his father married in 1760, who was the daughter of Nicholas Foster of Kirkby Fleetham, Yorkshire.
 William Haliburton and Mary Foster had two sons, James and another who died in infancy.

 James (b.
 1761) was christened with the name 'James Haliburton' at Presbyterian Chapel, Soho, London.
 He shortened his surname to Burton in 1794, between the births of his fourth and fifth children.

 Portrait of Sir Walter Scott by Henry Raeburn, 1823.
 Burton was a cousin of the poet Sir Walter Scott, 1st Baronet.